blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Radiant Weapon (2nd)
 Casting time: 1 action
 Range: touch
-Components: V, S, M (One-handed melee weapon you are proficient with)
 Duration: Concentration, 1 minute
 You speak a command word and the weapon in your hand burns with a radiant flame.
 For the duration, your attacks with this weapon deal an additional 1d8 radiant